Skip to Main Content

 Brazil's relationship with French cuisine runs deep enough to shape the country's formal dining vocabulary.
 The influence arrived with European immigration and with the prestige accorded to French technique in culinary education across South America through the twentieth century.
 Today, that legacy has largely been absorbed: Brazilian fine dining has moved decisively toward celebrating its own regional ingredients and traditions, as the programmes at Lasai and venues like D.O.M. in São Paulo demonstrate.
 French cuisine as a standalone category, operating on its own classical terms, now occupies a more specific niche.

-For broader context on where modern French technique is operating at the highest level internationally, the programmes at Sketch, The Lecture Room and Library in London and Schanz in Piesport illustrate how the category is evolving outside France itself.
+For broader context, the programmes at Sketch, The Lecture Room and Library in London and Schanz in Piesport illustrate how the category is evolving outside France itself.

 Leblon and the Surrounding Dining Field